duband/JMSPoster/README.md

-JMS poster for Weblogic (tested on Weblogic 12.1.3 and 12.2.1) ,ActiveMQ (tested with ActiveMQ 5.11 and 5.15.4), and HornetQ
+JMS poster for Weblogic (tested on Weblogic 12.1.3 and 12.2.1) ,ActiveMQ (tested with ActiveMQ 5.11 and 5.15.4), and HornetQ 2.2.1 (included in JBoss 7.1)

 RUN: